Bauman Moscow State Technical University: History

 Bauman University is the second oldest educational institution in Russia after Lomonosov Moscow State University (1755).
-In 1763, the Russian empress Catherine II founded the Educational Imperial House.
-On October 5th 1826, the Dowager Empress Maria Feodorovna issued a decree to establish "great workshops for different crafts with bedrooms, a dining room, etc." as a part of the Moscow Foundling Home in the German Quarter.
-All craft pupils were moved from the Orphanage there.
-On July 1st 1830, Emperor Nicholas I approved the Statute of Moscow Craft School.
-It was the inception of the first Russian technical university.
+In 1763, the Russian Empress Catherine II founded the Educational Imperial House.
+On October 5, 1826, the dowager Empress Maria Feodorovna issued a decree to establish "great workshops for different crafts with bedrooms, a dining room, etc." as a part of the Moscow Foundling Home in the German Quarter.
+All craft pupils were moved from an Orphanage there.
+On July 1, 1830, Emperor Nicholas I approved the Statute of Moscow Craft School.